 - Coding evenings

-Every Tuesday, from 4 to 10 pm, GIRPS team members meet in the robotics lab (Inffeldgasse 10/II) to work on a variety of aspects of
+Every Monday, from 4 to 10 pm, GIRPS team members meet in the robotics lab (Inffeldgasse 10/II) to work on the robots, improve our tactics, and evolve our system.

 - RoboCup World Cup 2019 – Sydney, Australia

 From July 4 to July 7, GRIPS participates in the RoboCup 2019 in Sydney and tries to defend the world championship title won in last year’s world cup.

 - 2nd Place in the ”Logistic League” at RoboCup German Open 2019 - Magdeburg, Germany

 In May 2019, we once again participated in the RoboCup German Open in Magdeburg.
 From May 3rd to May 5th, we competed with four other teams.
 Improving last year’s results and achieving more points than last year, we made it to the finals in which we played against the French PYRO team and the Carologistics team from Aachen.
 Leo Fürbaß, Lukas Knoflach, Peter Kohout, Jakob Ludwiger, Stefan Moser, and Thomas Ulz did their best and finished in second place.

 - 1st Place in the ”Logistic League” at RoboCup World Cup 2018 – Montreal, Canada

 From June 18th to June 21st, the 2018 RoboCup World Cup took place in Montreal, Canada.
 After laborious preparations for the competition the team demonstrated the results of the intensive year spent on improving the GRIPS robots.
 Gerald Steinbauer, Thomas Ulz, Jakob Ludwiger, Sarah Haas and Vanessa Egger did their best, made it to the finals and were able to win the finals and won the world championship title.

 - 2nd Place in the ”Logistic League” at RoboCup German Open 2018 - Magdeburg, Germany